a4fr/Scala-Exploration/README.md

    https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html

 3. IntelliJ IDEA: s a Java integrated development environment (IDE) for developing Java and Scala programs.
 You can combine sbt power with great IntelliJ IDE features to write your Scala projects.
-To create and configure a Scala project first install Scala plugin in in the IDE and then use below link for rest of the procedure:
+To create and configure a Scala project first install Scala plugin in the IDE and then use below link for rest of the procedure:

    https://docs.scala-lang.org/getting-started-intellij-track/building-a-scala-project-with-intellij-and-sbt.html